Bears in Trees: 2022–2023: Every Moonbeam Every Feverdream, How To Stay Shining and rejection of major-label deal

+2024: How To Build An Ocean: Instructions

-The band began teasing their second studio album, How To Build an Ocean: Instructions, in January 2024, wiping their Instagram page and creating an alternate reality game (ARG) for fans to solve in order to find the name of the album.
-The lead single of this album, Things That Look Like Mistakes', was released the same month.
-The album was released on 26 April 2024, and reached a peak position of #1 in the UK Independent Album Breakers Chart.
+The band began teasing their second studio album, How to Build an Ocean: Instructions, in January 2024, wiping their Instagram page and creating an alternate reality game (ARG) for fans to solve in order to find the name of the album.
+The lead single of this album, 'Things That Look Like Mistakes', was released the same month.
+The album was released on 26 April 2024, and reached a peak position of #1 in the UK Independent Album Breakers Chart, as well as a position of 64 on the UK Albums Chart.
+The album title was inspired by Flights by Olga Tokarczuk and deals with identity and mapping; mapping of the self and the future.
 They played a headline tour in the UK and their first EU shows alongside The Happy Fits, with support from Lexie Carroll for the UK leg of the tour and Walking on Rivers for the EU leg.